teikmeout/react_to-do/lessons/03-React/02-static-react.md

         └── util.js
 ```

-  1. `/src/client/app` is where your application will live.
+  1. `/src/client/app` is where your application source will live.
   2. Webpack will start looking at `/src/client/app/main.jsx` to begin the compilation.
   2. `App.jsx` is the 'root' of your React application
   3. Create a blank file `/src/client/helpers/util.js` (git ignores empty folders, we'll fill it out later)